Washi1337/AsmResolver/CONTRIBUTING.md

 ### Embedded statement bracing

-Arms of an `if` statement should always be wrapped using braces, except when __all__ arms only consist of one line of code.
+Arms of an `if` statement should always be wrapped using braces.
+The only place when it is acceptable to exclude braces is when __all__ arms only consist of one line of code.
 In such a case, the embedded statement should be on a new line, indented.

 Do:
 ```csharp